 The Embedded BSSID field is present in the calculation fields only for WUR frames that are post-association WUR frames; otherwise the Embedded BSSID field is not present.
 The Embedded BSSID field, if present, is the last field of the calculation fields.
 The size and contents of the Embedded BSSID field is TBD.

-The FCS is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial TBD, where the shift-register state is preset to all 1s.
+The CRC is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial TBD, where the shift-register state is preset to all 1s.
+The MIC is generated as defined in 31.X (Secure WUR frames).

 NOTE—The order of transmission of bits within the FCS field is defined in 9.2.2 (Conventions).